FuNian788/DeeCamp32/README.md

-# Deecamp
-### Group32: image-based closed edge map generation.
+# DeeCamp Group32: image-based closed edge map generation.
+### Proud to say that we have won the Best Innovation Award and won the 4th place in BeiJing's 35 groups.
-#### Contributors: Zhangli Zhou, Yang Jiao, Zixiao Pan, Zexian Li.
+### Contributors: Kuangyi CheHe, Yuxiang Chen, Jingwen Chen, Jingwen Guo, Chenxu Hu, Yang Jiao, Tao Li, Guanting Lou, Zixiao Pan, Heng Sun, Jiaqi Sun, Jiangxue Xu, Rui Xu, Zhangli Zhou, Zexian Li.

 In order to reduce unnecessary repetitive work, we open some code, which mainly consist of traditional methods in computer vision.
-For related deep-learning methods, we hope to get your suggestions, including but not limited to GAN, K-means, Style migration, Semantic segmentation and so on.
-Wish for your pull request.
-If you find more traditional methods, please contact us as well.
+More deep-learning methods we used can be found in "Related Works".

 1.['CannyOperator.py'](https://github.com/FuNian788/Deecamp32/blob/master/CannyOperator.py) includes two main operators.
 The function 'StaticCanny' can perform a Canny operation on the input image, but you need to set the low / high thresholds manually.